jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 the active commercial development of brain\-computer interfaces \- computers keep getting closer and closer to our bodies, behaviours, and emotions.
+I often worry that the last bastion of human freedom \- ones own mind \- is being eroded quickly and quietly in irreparable ways.
+
-I often worry that the last bastion of human freedom \- ones own mind \- is being eroded quickly and quietly in irreparable ways.Full\-stack security auditing and defense of real\-world machine learning systems.The ubiquitous deployment of machine learning systems represents a significant and poorly\-understood real\-world attack surface.
+Full\-stack security auditing and defense of real\-world machine learning systems.The ubiquitous deployment of machine learning systems represents a significant and poorly\-understood real\-world attack surface.
 This is